JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

           else {
             alert("You Missed!")
           }

-          // Enemy action, always move if user isn't one spot away, 1/2 chance to attack and 1/2 chance to move if one spot away if (checkPosition(position, enemyspot)) {
+          // Bot action, always move if user isn't one spot away, 1/2 chance to attack and 1/2 chance to move if one spot away if (checkPosition(position, enemyspot)) {
             var choice = enemychoice(2)
             if (choice == 1) {
               enemymove();
-              console.log("Enemy has moved to " + enemyposition)
+              console.log("Enemy has moved to " + enemyposition) // use when testing
             }
             else if (choice == 2) {
               enemyattack();
-              console.log("Enemy has attacked")
+              console.log("Enemy has attacked") // use when testing }
           }
-          }
           else {
             enemymove();
-            console.log("Enemy has moved to " + enemyposition)
+            console.log("Enemy has moved to " + enemyposition) // use when testing
           }

+          // Check positions to update text
           checkPosition(position, enemyspot)
           return;
         }